 To delve deeper into the best antioxidant sources, read 5 Best Antioxidant Drinks Suggested By Nutrition Experts.

-One of the major nutrients in broccoli is a phytochemical that converts into diindolylmethane, a natural chemical, which favors reducing the estrogenic effects like fat gain and water retention.
+One of the major nutrients in broccoli is a phytochemical that converts into diindolylmethane, a natural chemical, which favors reducing estrogenic effects like fat gain and water retention.
 Instead, it helps in enhancing the anabolic effects of testosterone resulting in muscle growth.

 Broccoli also has sulforaphane, which is an antioxidant providing anti-inflammatory property.
 This helps in easy and quick joint and muscle recovery.